 - And many more…

-Hi there, my name is Bozhidar, and luckily for you, I own different types of pull-up bars, and have tested all the 5 methods myself.
+Hi there, my name is Bozhidar, and luckily for you, I had to attach 2 different pull-up bars on trees because of the circumstances.

-I highly recommend that you read the entire thing to the end because I’m going to share to you both practical and scientific knowledge I learned from my first-hand experience.
+I highly recommend that you read the entire thing until the very end because I’m going to share with you both practical and scientific knowledge I learned from my first-hand experience.